unix1984/btrfs/README.md

 # btrfsback-lite
-This is a lightweight daily only BTRFS snapshot and replication script.
+This is a lightweight BTRFS snapshot and replication script.

 ==================================================================================